VagTsop/coffee-site/README.md

-# Caffè Andante — bilingual café landing page
+# Caffè Andante — café landing page

-A one-page site for a neighbourhood café, built as a **sample** to show local business owners what their own site could look like.
+A one-page site for a neighbourhood café, built as a **sample**.

 **Live:** https://vagtsop.github.io/coffee-site/